panzerdp/dmitripavlutin.com/content/posts/165-vue-next-tick/index.md

 Open the demo and click a few times the *Insert/Remove* button.
 You'd see that `this.$refs.content` (the reference that contains the `<div>` element) is `undefined` or contains an element &mdash; depending on the `this.show` value.

-Note that `Vue.nextTick(callback)` executes the `callback` when also all of the child components updates have been submitted to DOM.
+Note that `Vue.nextTick(callback)` executes the `callback` when all child components updates have been submitted to DOM.

 ## 2. this.$nextTick()